ncruces/go-sqlite3/vfs/adiantum/README.md

 super journals _never_ contain database data, only filenames, and padding them to the block size is problematic.

-Temporary files _are_ encrypted, as they _will_ contain database data.
+Temporary files _are_ encrypted with a random key, as they _may_ contain database data.
 To avoid the overhead of encrypting temporary files, keep them in memory: